 All students will study core human and physical geography.
 In each area of study, students will consider their own values and attitudes to the issues being studied and support their learning through the study of specific case studies.
 They will also develop a variety of geographical skills, which broaden and deepen existing knowledge and can be employed with a greater degree of independence.

 Topics will include:

-- Water and Carbon Cycles
+Water and Carbon Cycles

-- Coastal Systems and Landscapes
+Coastal Systems and Landscapes

-- Hazards or Contemporary Urban Environments
+Hazards

-- Global Systems and Global Governance
+Population and the Environment

-- Changing Places
+Global Systems and Global Governance

-- Geography Fieldwork Investigation and Geographical Skills
+Changing Places

-- Ecosystems under Stress or Cold Environments.
+Geography Fieldwork Investigation and Geographical Skills